-We have a snack area that is available all morning for pupils to access independently.
+We have a snack area that is available for pupils to access independently.
 All pupils have a free drink of milk and one piece of fruit every day.
 We encourage pupils to be independent when using the snack area by allowing them to pour their own milk and choose their own fruit.
 Water is also available throughout the school day.

 Parents as Partners

 You are your child’s first educator and we enjoy building partnerships with parents throughout the year.
 Parent’s meetings are planned throughout the school year but you are always welcome to arrange informal meetings with your child’s class teacher after school at any time.

 Your child will be given homework once a week (either literacy or maths) and may also bring home a reading book.
 We ask that you support your child to complete any homework given and ensure that it is returned to school.
 We also encourage you to spend a few minutes every evening listening to your child read or sharing a book together.